wlsf82/protractor-and-webrtc/README.md

 `npm i`

-This command will basically install the project dependencies defined in the `package.json`.
+This command will basically install the project dependencies defined in the `package.json` file.

 With all the dependencies installed, you can already start the app to test it out.

 ### Starting the app

-This WebRTC sample application is based on Node.js.
-This means that node will be used to start it.
+This WebRTC sample application is based on Node.js, this means that node will be used to start it.

-From project's root directory, run the below command to start the app:
+From the project's root directory, run the below command to start the app:

 `node inde.jx`

-With the app running, open one of the compatible browsers and type the following URL: http://localhost:8080
+With the app running, open the Chrome browser and type the following URL: http://localhost:8080

-If everything went ok, you should the WebRTC Sample app.
+If everything went ok, you should see the WebRTC Sample app.

-Note: This app requires camera access, so in the first time you access it, you may allow the browser to access your computer's camera.
+Note: This app requires camera access, so, in the first time you access it, you may allow the browser to access your computer's camera.

 After allowing the browser to access the camera, you should see yourself in the app.